 Festivals & Events

-- melbourne-cup: (Melbourne) - Australia’s most famous horse race, known as “the race that stops a nation,” held on the first Tuesday in November.
+Melbourne Cup: (First Tuesday in November) – Australia’s most famous horse race, known as “the race that stops the nation.”

 Things to Do